ntkunz/ntkunz/README.md

 ![Helping Neighbors new users page](./images/hn-screenshot-neighbors.png)

-Previous project: InStock, a full stack warehouse inventory application built in collaboration with other members of my BrainStation cohort using a group agile development style.
+Previous project: InStock, a full stack warehouse inventory application built in collaboration with other members of my BrainStation cohort using a cooperative agile development style and implementing full CRUD functionality.

 >Built with React, Express, MySQL, Axios, and SASS.